VovaMind/KnowledgeBase/2022/deep_work.md

 Schedule every minute of your day:

-*  We spwns much of our day on autopilot.
+*  We spend much of our day on autopilot.
 *  What makes the most sense right now?
 *  Use lined paper in notebook.
 Split your day into blocks.
 *  Things will go wrong with the schedule.
 It's ok.